-- 1. The illustrations in this document might differ slightly from your hardware. - While the information in this section describes the 10 Gb small-form-factor pluggable (SFP+) module, it also applies to the 1 Gb small-form-factor pluggable (SFP) module and the 4/8 Gbps SFP+ module. - 3.
+- 1. The illustrations in this document might differ slightly from your hardware. - 2.
+While the information in this section describes the 10 Gb small-form-factor pluggable (SFP+) module, it also applies to the 1 Gb small-form-factor pluggable (SFP) module. - 3.
 The switch also supports MSA-compliant copper direct-attach cables (DAC), up to 5 m (16.5 ft.) in length.